Gloucester Road Primary School

 National Literacy Trust, 2024

-Lua - The Base Dog
+Lua - The Leopards Dog

-Lua, the Base Dog joins Leopard's class four days a week.
+Lua, the Leopards Dog joins Leopard's class four days a week.
 She supports with regulation and emotional literacy, helping the students to name their emotions and develop strategies to regulate themselves, she listens to children read, supports the children with mental health and is shown extra special work that the children are proud of.
-Research suggests that consistent, positive interactions with pets may also help children develop better social skills, empathy and even self-confidence.
+Research suggests that consistent, positive interactions with pets may also help children develop better social skills, empathy and even self-confidences.